 What we don’t: Unflattering fit and fabric tends to pill.

 Rounding out our lineup is another quality budget option: the Columbia Saturday Trail Stretch.
-Priced at just $70, these pants go head-to-head with the REI Co-op Trailmade above.
+Priced at just $65 and often available at a discount, these pants go head-to-head with the REI Co-op Trailmade above.
 In terms of design, you get straight legs and a mid-rise waist in a light and stretchy build that’s great for keeping you cool and comfortable on hot summer hikes.
 Like much of the competition, the Columbia sports built-in tabs to secure rolled-up legs and mesh-lined pockets for added venting.
 And if you like the general design, there are several options to choose from in the Saturday Trail collection, including shorts and a fun knee-length design.

 The Saturday Trail Stretch was a strong contender for our top budget pick, but the Trailmade won out for a few key reasons.
 First, while the Columbia features two hand pockets, two rear pockets, and a zip pocket on the right thigh, none are large enough to securely stash a smartphone.
 Second, we prefer the REI’s more modern cuff bungees for securing the legs, although this will ultimately come down to a matter of personal preference.
 Both pants are fairly average in terms of fit, although you’ll likely want to size up with the Columbia.
-But for only $70 and often found on sale, the Saturday Trail Stretch is an adventure-ready option at a great price.
+But for only $65, the Saturday Trail Stretch is an adventure-ready option at a great price.

 See the Columbia Saturday Trail Stretch